alefore/weblog/immutable-avl-trees.md

 * Return the value at index i (where 0 ≤ i < n, where n is the number of elements in the tree).
-* Insert a value at index i, displacing all elements from subsequent positions.
+* Insert a value at index i, displacing elements in subsequent positions.

 To support this, nodes should store explicitly a counter of the number of values they contain (the sum of values in its subtrees, plus 1).
 This allows them to